+How do I start a contemporary art collection?
 Is it a good idea to invest in contemporary art?
-How do I start my collection?
 Where should I buy art from?
 These are all questions which I am often asked, and to which there are no simple answers (of course, this is what makes art collecting so exciting).
 The art market is hard enough for the experts to understand, let alone anyone else, which can leave a lot of people feeling intimidated or overwhelmed.
-So, here are some guidelines for getting started as a collector of contemporary art…
+So, here’s my introduction on how to start and build a contemporary art collection in 10 simple steps.

 1. Go to galleries